NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-mutation-testing.md

 wouldn't let that slide, no sir.
 It would change the discount from 10% to 20%, rerun the test, and when it passes anyway, it would call your bluff.

 [^1]: This is a hypothetical example, but it is _exactly_ what I have done.
-Got
+I
-    too preoccupied with switching over to a different module to write tests, and forgot about un-hardcoding my test data.
+    got too preoccupied with investigating a different part of the codebase and with writing tests, and forgot about un-hardcoding my dummy test values.
+The result was meaningless tests.
+Yikes.

 This is not a hypothetical.
 Mutation testing catches exactly these kinds of
 failures: logic that appears tested but is not meaningfully verified.
 Silent bugs.
-Assumptions you didn't realize your tests were making.
+Assumptions that you didn't realize your tests were making.
 All the things that lead to 2AM incident reports and embarrassing root cause writeups, or maybe an apology to your co-maintainers...

 And once you start using it, your relationship with testing changes.
 You stop writing tests to satisfy metrics.
 You stop writing tests for the CI badge.
 You start writing tests with intent because you know they'll be interrogated.
-This does something subtle but powerful: it aligns testing with reality.
+This does something subtle, but powerful: it aligns testing with reality.
 Code is messy, deadlines exist, teams rotate, and not every dev has full context.
 Mutation testing cuts through that by asking the only question that matters: if this breaks, will anyone notice?
-The answer is "no" more often than it is "yes", because the noticing part usually comes when sometime does break.
+The answer is "no" more often than it is "yes," because the noticing part usually comes when something _does_ break.

-When you start to see mutants surviving---mutants that change core logic, edge cases, or conditional flows---it stings, it becomes a scratch that you _must_ to scratch.
+When you start to see mutants surviving---mutants that change core logic, edge cases, or conditional flows---it stings, it becomes a scratch that you _must_ scratch.
 But it also shows you exactly where your testing assumptions were too generous.
 That makes mutation testing a better code reviewer than most humans.
 It doesn't praise you for structure.
 It doesn't care if your mocks are elegant.